Drought Stress

 brown lawn due to lack of water

-Cool season lawns are starting to show some heat stress, even if they have been watered on a regular basis.
-Kentucky Bluegrass will start to turn brown and go dormant after 7 days of no water while fescue can make it up to 28 days without water before turning brown.
+Cool-season lawns are starting to show some heat stress, even if they have been watered regularly.
+Kentucky Bluegrass will begin to turn brown and go dormant after 7 days of no water, while fescue can make it up to 28 days without water before turning brown.
 Both grasses can go dormant for 4 to 6 weeks with no water before the grasses will start to die.
-If you are watering the lawn try to water it once or twice a week and water deeply to encourage the roots to go down in search of water.
-Watering for a short period of time everyday leads to a shallow root system that doesn’t tolerate drought or heat.
-If you do decide to let your lawn go dormant still water it approximately a half an inch every week to two weeks to keep the crown and roots alive.
-That amount of water won’t green up the grass but will keep it alive.
-Don’t fertilize while the grass is dormant as the fertilizer won’t be taken up by the grass plants.
-It’s also important to reduce traffic on stressed lawns as much as possible and raise your mowing height to 3-4” for the best grass health.
+If you are watering the lawn, try to water it once or twice a week and water deeply to encourage the roots to go down in search of water.
+Watering for a short period of time every day leads to a shallow root system that doesn't tolerate drought or heat.
+If you decide to keep your lawn dormant, water it approximately half an inch every week to two weeks to keep the crown and roots alive.
+That amount of water won't green up the grass but will keep it alive.
+Don't fertilize while the grass is dormant, as the grass plants won't use the fertilizer.
+It's also essential to reduce traffic on stressed lawns as much as possible and raise your mowing height to 3-4" for the best grass health.

 MG Logo